Calvin Lin

 • JL allows programmers to specify design rules, which provide semantic constraints about how layers can be meaningfully composed.

-We have recently finished our Java Layers compiler, and we are currently evaluating the language by using it to build a family of Widget libraries for diverse platforms that include a PC, PalmOS, and cell phones.
+We have evaluated our Java Layers compiler by using it to build a family of Widget libraries for diverse platforms that include a PC, PalmOS, and cell phones.
 A key scientific question is whether a domain-independent language such as JL can achieve the same level of performance as domain-specific languages, which can hard-code domain-specific optimizations into their compilers.
-Thus, we are exploring ways to allow domain-specific information to be cleanly specified in JL, and we are exploring ways to use such information in the compilation process.
+Thus, an open question is whether domain-specific information can be cleanly specified and passed to the JL compiler.

-JL is an instance of Batory's GenVoca model of software generators.
-For more information on GenVoca, see Don Batory's research page.
+JL is an instance of Batory's Feature-Oriented model of software generators.
+For more information on this model, see Don Batory's research page.

 Publications: